 Pay-As-You-Go: A pay-as-you-go RDS instance is billed per hour based on your actual resource usage.
 We recommend that you select the pay-as-you-go billing method for short-term use.
-If you no longer need your pay-as-you-go RDS instance, you can release it to reduce costs.
+If you no longer require a pay-as-you-go RDS instance, you can release it to reduce costs.

 By Backup Set: allows you to restore the data from a backup set.

-The By Time option is available only after the log backup feature is enabled.
+The By Time option is available only if the log backup feature is enabled.

 The available RDS editions vary based on the region and database engine version that you select.
 For more information, see Overview.

 You can select the Single-zone Deployment or Multi-zone Development method.
 A zone is an independent physical location within a region.
-The Zone of Primary Node parameter specifies the zone to which the primary RDS instance belongs.
-The Zone of Secondary Node parameter specifies the zone to which the secondary RDS instance belongs.
+The Zone of Primary Node parameter specifies the zone in which the primary RDS instance resides.
+The Zone of Secondary Node parameter specifies the zone in which the secondary RDS instance resides.